 Soho House & Co

-It provides information on what personal data we collect, why we collect the personal data, how it is used and the lawful basis on which your personal data is processed, and what your rights are under the applicable data protection and privacy laws, including the General Data Protection Regulation ('GDPR').
+It provides information on what personal data we collect, why we collect the personal data, how it is used and the lawful basis on which your personal data is processed, and what your rights are under the applicable data protection and privacy laws, including but not limited to the General Data Protection Regulation ('GDPR'), the UK Data Protection Act 2018 and the Israeli Protection of Privacy Law 1981.

 2. Data controller